Chr1stopherMa/Shortcut/deliverable-1/planning.md

 #### Q8: What artifacts will you use to self-organize?

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?
-   * How do you determine the status of work from inception to completion?

-> **Answer:**

   * **Google Docs:** Used to record meeting minutes, shared with the whole group and updated weekly
   * **Github Issues:** Used to keep track of tasks to be completed; assigning and prioritizing tasks is the responsibility of the Task Managers, with input from the rest of the group
   * **FaceBook Messenger Group:** Primary place of communication, where we discuss ideas and resolve any conflicts